rubywhite/eckel-smith/index.md

 ###

-On July 6, 1959, at 2:45am, Maurice's convertible hit a post near Highwhay-80 (now Interstate 8) and College.
-His widow
+On July 6, 1963, at 2:45am, Maurice's convertible hit a post near Highwhay-80 (now Interstate 8) and College.
+His widow traded the house to Robert K. Castetter, who later became the founding Dean of California Western School of Law.
+The Castetters lived in the house for the next 58 years, until 2021 when after the demise of Marjorie Castetter, Robert's widow her children sold the house to John Loughlin.

 ![House](https://github.com/rubywhite/eckel-smith/blob/gh-pages/assets/images/7521155-1187694454-1624669192.jpg)